When talking about building muscle, many people have some dissent on how long a workout should last for optimal muscle growth.

 But if you have some more time to spend in the gym, you can, of course, attach a biceps exercise, no question.

-However, only by virtue of the workouts longer duration, it is not reasonable to kid around and waste time on social media or any other distracting things.
+However, only by virtue of the longer duration, it is not reasonable to kid around and waste time on your phone or any other distracting thing.